epilot-dev/docs/docs/integrations/3rd-party-journeys.md

 This article shows 2 examples for integrating a custom 3rd party form source via the epilot API.

+Feel free to contact customer support for help in integrating your custom journey into epilot!

 In this example we'll create the following entities:

 - **Opportunity**